About Our Policies

 Once the Title IX and Equal Opportunity Office has reviewed your request including supporting information, the Office may apply various services or accommodations as appropriate to address your concern.

-Anti-Discrimination Services (reviewed on case-by-case basis) may include but are not limited to:
+Anti-Discrimination Services (reviewed on a case-by-case basis) may include but are not limited to:

 - Request for supporting reasons for a grading or appeal decision